conrad619/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Breakout-Board/Overview/README.md

 # RAK811 Breakout Module

-Thank You For choosing **RAK811 Breakout Module** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.
+Thank you for choosing **RAK811 Breakout Module** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.

 * [Quick Start Guide](../Quickstart/)
 * [Datasheet](../Datasheet/)